A few days back ‘Teresa’ asked me an interesting question.

-Some times we get bored doing same thing again and again.
-Testers job involve with repetitive task.
+Sometimes we get bored doing the same thing again and again.
+Testers job involve with a repetitive task.
 So take care to distribute your work so that no tester will execute same test case repetitively on any project.
-Randomize the testing work in team, this way team will get knowledge of whole product, helping to find more bugs.
+Randomize the testing work in the team, this way team will get knowledge of the whole product, helping to find more bugs.

 Don’t forget to celebrate:

 Show your appreciation to those employees who work hard.
 This is a key to successful business.
-Show your employees that you are committed to fulfill their needs.
+Show your employees that you are committed to fulfilling their needs.

 Over to you:

 These are my personal thoughts to keep good employees (testers) in their positions.
-I am not a HR expert but I have mentioned here everything what I feels from employee perspective to stay on the job.
+I am not an HR expert but I have mentioned here everything that I feel from employee perspective to stay on the job.